blairify/blairify/docs/component-architecture.md

 ---

-*This component architecture provides a scalable, maintainable foundation for the Grant Guide application with consistent design patterns, excellent developer experience, and seamless integration between interview preparation and job market features.*
+*This component architecture provides a scalable, maintainable foundation for the Blairify application with consistent design patterns, excellent developer experience, and seamless integration between interview preparation and job market features.*